r00tCoder/r00tCoder.github.io/_posts/2025-06-21-blog-post-title-from-file-name.md

 -v /:/mountedroot --> Mounts the host's root filesystem / into the container at the path /mountedroot
 -i --> Runs the container in interactive mode.
 -t --> Allocates a pseudo-TTY
-rhodes --> The name of the Docker image used to create the container.
+rodhes --> The name of the Docker image used to create the container.
 bash --> The command to run inside the container.

 ## Retrieving a flag